TIGFlow-GRPO: Trajectory Forecasting via Interaction-Aware Flow Matching and Reward-Guided Optimization: Experiments

 \subsubsection{Implementation Details}

-Our framework is implemented in PyTorch and trained on a single NVIDIA RTX 3090 GPU.
-During pretraining, TIG-GAT uses a field-of-view angle of $\theta_{\mathrm{FoV}} = 120^\circ$ for interaction-aware neighbor selection, and the CFM backbone is optimized with AdamW using an initial learning rate of $1 \times 10^{-4}$.
-During Flow-GRPO post-training, we replace deterministic ODE rollout with the proposed stochastic SDE transition and sample $G=4$ trajectories per condition to compute group-relative advantages.
+Our method is implemented in PyTorch and trained on a single NVIDIA RTX 3090 GPU.
+During supervised pretraining, TIG-GAT adopts a field-of-view angle of $\theta_{\mathrm{FoV}} = 120^\circ$ for interaction-aware neighbor selection, and the CFM backbone is optimized with AdamW using an initial learning rate of $1 \times 10^{-4}$.
+During Flow-GRPO post-training, deterministic ODE rollout is replaced by the proposed stochastic SDE transition, and $G=4$ trajectories are sampled for each condition to compute group-relative advantages and optimize the model with the composite reward.
 All post-training experiments are conducted under the same single-GPU setting.
-For reproducibility, we provide the dataset-specific preprocessing protocol, including frame rate, resampling procedure, and coordinate convention, together with the reward definitions, their weights, and the post-training schedule.
+For reproducibility, we provide the dataset-specific preprocessing protocol, including frame rate, resampling procedure, and coordinate convention for each benchmark, together with the reward definitions, corresponding weights, and the post-training schedule.